-Roofing including roof space cupola.
+Roofing including roof space and reasonable to do so.
+The roof is of pitched design overlaid with slates in addition to a flat section presumably overlaid in felt or similar with a glazed cupola.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are cast iron construction discharging into the mains drainage system.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+Gutters and downpipes are of cast iron construction discharging into the mains drainage system. Γ Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 Main walls are of traditional solid stone construction pointed externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.

 Random windows were opened and closed where possible.

 Doors and windows were not forced open.

-Windows throughout are of UPVC double glazed type.
+Windows through are upvc double glazed type.

 The access door is of timber construction.

-External decorations NOT APPLICABLE Conservatories / porches NOT APPLICABLE Communal areas Cinculation areas visually inspected Communal areas Circulation areas visually inspected.
-Communal entrance, stair and landing with secure entry phone system.
+External decorations NOT APPLICABLE

+Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
+Common entrance, stair and landing with secure entry phone system.

 Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
-The subjects benefits from communal garden grounds to the rear.
+The subjects benefit from communal garden grounds to the rear.
+Boundaries are of solid stone and metal fencing.

 Ceilings Visually inspected from floor level.
-Ceilings appear to be a mix of lath and plaster and plasterboard.
+Ceilings appear to be a mix of lath and plaster, plasterboard and some timber panelling with some Artex finishes.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are of plaster on the hard and plasterboard lined with some timber panelling.

-Floors including sub floors Flooring is of suspended timber construction with fitted floor coverings throughout.
+floor coverings.
+Floors including sub floors Flooring is of suspended timber construction with partially fitted floor coverings. ------------------ ----------------------------- ---

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal doors, skirtings etc., are of timber variety.
 The kitchen contains a range of wall and base mounted storage units with worktop surfaces.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Open fireplace located within the rear bedroom.
+Fireplace noted within the livingroom.
 Other fireplaces have been blocked and assumed adequately vented.

 Internal decorations Visually inspected.
 Internal decorative surfaces are mainly finished in paint.
-Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without ctricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with fuseboard located in the hallway.
+Mains supply.
+Fuseboard located within the hallway.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
+Mains supply. ----- --

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Internal distribution pipes where seen appear to be PVC and copper.
-Sanitary arrangements comprise a three piece bathroom suite.
+Internal distribution pipes where seen appear to be pvc and copper.
+The sanitary arrangements comprise a three piece bathroom suite.